sous-chefs/ruby_rbenv/README.md

 Use this recipe by itself if you want rbenv installed for specific users in isolation but want each user to handle installing Rubies, invoking LWRPs, etc.

+## <a name="recipes-user"></a> user

+Installs the rbenv codebase for a list of users (selected from the `node['rbenv']['user_installs']` hash) and installs rubies driven off attribte metadata.
+This recipe includes *default* and *user_install*.

+Use this recipe by itself if you want rbenv installed for specific users in isolation with rubies installed.

 ## <a name="recipes-vagrant"></a> vagrant